SOUL SNEEZE by Will Lawton and the Alchemists ft. Brian Reid

 Formed in 2015 through the meeting of musical minds of Will Lawton and Weasel Howlett, the duo immediately set about writing and performing the music that would become the 2018 debut album, Fossils of The Mind.
 Described variously as making "a heady and hypnotic sound that's both highly original and hugely accessible" (Grapevine For Music) and "refreshing, fascinating and exciting," (Ocelot Magazine) the album was the perfect showcase for a set of songs woven from eloquent jazz moves and elegant progressive grooves classical charm, ambient indie cool, digital soundscapes and deft musicianship, sweeping cinematics and smart dynamics.

-Organically evolving into a trio and, on occasion, anything up to a quintet, a change that they embraced by adopting the band name of Will Lawton and The Alchemists, a live album followed a year later recorded at the majestic Abbey House in Malmesbury and the debut album was re-released under the new name.
+Organically evolving into a trio and, on occasion, anything up to a quintet, a change that they embraced by adopting the band name of Will Lawton and The Alchemists, a live album followed a year later recorded at the majestic Abbey House in Malmesbury.
+The band have been recording new material in 2022 due for release very soon.

 The songwriting heart of The Alchemists, piano player and main vocalist, Will Lawton learnt to play by ear, intuitively absorbing music from his father, himself a self-taught jazz pianist.
 His songwriting comes from the heart and feels unburdened by any changing fad or fashion, whilst often exploring aspects of the human condition, woven through with strands of intellect and emotion.
 When not working as a singer and performer with The Alchemists, as well as numerous collaborations, he works as a music therapist.